Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Introduction

-Research shows that humans often treat AI as social actors, and that willingness to cooperate with AI depends on framing, perceived warmth, competence, and trust \citep{nass_computers_1994, de_melo_impact_2011, mckee_warmth_2024,chong_human_2022, zhang_trust_2023}.
-This tendency aligns with the Social Heuristics Hypothesis \citep{rand_social_2014}, which posits that cooperation is often an intuitive, automated response generalized from daily social interactions.
+Research shows that humans often treat AI as social actors, and that willingness to cooperate with AI depends on framing, perceived warmth, competence, and trust \citep{nassComputersAreSocial1994, demeloImpactEmotionDisplays2011, mckeeWarmthCompetenceHumanagent2024,chongHumanConfidenceArtificial2022, zhangTrustAIHuman2023}.
+This tendency aligns with the Social Heuristics Hypothesis \citep{randSocialHeuristicsShape2014}, which posits that cooperation is often an intuitive, automated response generalized from daily social interactions.
 If humans default to these internalized cooperative scripts, they may extend them to artificial partners unless motivated to deliberate.
-At the same time, studies consistently find that cooperation with AI partners tends to be lower than with human counterparts, a phenomenon recently formalized as the 'machine penalty' \citep{makovi_rewards_2025}.
-This pattern is often linked to algorithm aversion or the strategic exploitation of AI agents perceived as less sensitive to social cues and sanctions than humans \citep{dietvorst_algorithm_2015, karpus_algorithm_2021, bazazi_ais_2025}.
-Yet this literature is overwhelmingly based on dyadic designs, emphasizing partner-to-partner reciprocity while omitting the group processes that generate emergent norm expectations.
-Groups structures can diffuse attention and accountability, highlight social influence, and create shared expectations that shape behaviour.
-Accordingly, the open question is not simply whether people cooperate with AI, but whether mechanisms that sustain group cooperation change when one member is perceived as an AI \citep{reinecke_need_2025, eng_people_2023}.
+At the same time, studies consistently find that cooperation with AI partners tends to be lower than with human counterparts, a phenomenon recently formalised as the 'machine penalty' \citep{makoviRewardsPunishmentsHelp2025}.
+This pattern is often linked to algorithm aversion or the strategic exploitation of AI agents perceived as less sensitive to social cues and sanctions than humans \citep{dietvorstAlgorithmAversionPeople2015, karpusAlgorithmExploitationHumans2021, bazaziAIsAssignedGender2025}.
+Much of the behavioural economics literature on human–AI cooperation remains dyadic, emphasising partner-to-partner reciprocity, whereas adjacent work on human–AI and human–robot teams has examined team composition, trust propagation, and collective intelligence in richer collaborative tasks \citep{mcneeseWhoWhatMy2021, guoTIPTrustInference2024, westbyCollectiveIntelligenceHumanAI2023}.
+Group structures can diffuse attention and accountability, highlight social influence, and create shared expectations that shape behaviour.
+Accordingly, the open question is not simply whether people cooperate with AI, but whether mechanisms that sustain group cooperation change when one member is perceived as an AI \citep{reineckeNeedEmpiricalResearch2025, engPeopleTreatSocial2023}.